It’s not your fault. Self-blame and domestic abuse.

-Women will very often feel they are in some way to blame for the abuse they are suffering in a toxic relationship.
-It’s normal to think like this but it will stop you leaving or hinder your recovery once you have left.
+Many women self-blame for the abuse they are suffering in a toxic relationship.
+It’s normal to think like this, but it will stop you leaving or hinder your recovery once you have left.
 To fully heal and move on more positively, it’s essential that you drop this self-blame.
 It’s not healthy, it’s not fair and it stands in the way of the self-compassion necessary to re-build confidence.

 There are lots of reasons we blame ourselves for being abused.
-The reasons are varied.
 We may have just one or many different reasons for this inappropriate self-blame.
 As with so much in life, education is key.
-When we fully understand the logic behind this irrational thinking we can work towards liberating ourselves from this destructive self-blame.
+When we fully understand the logic behind our irrational thinking, we can work towards freeing ourselves from this destructive self-blame.

 These are the most common reasons women will blame themselves for abuse: